georgesavvas/warehouse_docs/docs/feedback.md

 sidebar_position: 7
 ---

-You may submit feedback and report bugs by contacting me directly (@george) or by using the appropriate section on this website, found at the Home Screen or the top right of each page.
+You may submit feedback and report bugs by contacting me directly on slack [@george](https://etcvfx.slack.com/archives/D01MYHT6RP0) or by email at george@electrictheatre.tv